Yashuchirag/Volunteer-Management/README.md

 - Homepage: A welcoming page with login options for hosts and volunteers.
 - Shared Login Page: A single login page that authenticates users and directs them to the appropriate interface based on the option selected on the homepage.
 - Host Interface: Allows hosts to manage event postings and volunteer requirements which includes the ability to create, edit, and delete events.
-- Volunteer Interface: Enables volunteers to browse and sign-up for events.
+- Volunteer Interface: Enables volunteers to browse and sign up for events.
-- Data Collector: Gathers and stores volunteer sign ups and the events postings in the database.
+- Data Collector: Gathers and stores volunteer sign-ups and the events postings in the database.
 - Data Analyzer: Ensures no shift overlaps and filters out expired events.
 - Database: SQL for all application data.